astra1dev/awesome-among-us/README.md

 *Need to be installed by all players in the lobby.*

 - [Town of Us Reactivated](https://github.com/eDonnes124/Town-Of-Us-R) - play with A LOT more roles
+- [Town of Us Mira](https://github.com/AU-Avengers/TOU-Mira) - Town of Us Reactivated, but cleaner using MiraAPI with many improvements
 - [Modding Us](https://github.com/overnightau/moddingus) - based on an old game version, but with lots of improvements and features
 - [Launchpad](https://launchpad.xtracube.dev/index.php/Main_Page) - adds a ton of new roles, game modes, and features
 - [PropHunt](https://github.com/ugackMiner53/PropHunt) - play prop hunt. [preview video](https://www.youtube.com/watch?v=AXWGir4dun8)